samwesto/Monte-Carlo-Redistricting/README.md

 ## Running the algorithms

-%GIF of all the algorithms running on a map
+%GIF of all the algorithms running on a map - place at the start of each algorithm description.
+Make the %GIFs from runs given in exampleruns.py, so they can be replicated by the user.
 %Complete Rodden RoddenWang comparison
 %Check code working RoddenWang and starting points